 She turns towards the kitchen when he says, “Ma’am?
 I do have a question.”

 She turns around and faces him, a smile growing on her face.
 He asks, “Where’s everyone?”

 “You okay, ma’am?”

 “Yes… yes, I’m okay.”
 She looks down at her order pad and doodles.
-“People, they don’t come this way much, not anymore.”
+“People, they don’t come this way much anymore.”

 The waitress shifts her weight from her right foot to the left.
 She taps her order form with her pencil.
 “People think it’s not safe here.
 With all the disappearances.”

-Drake picks up his glass of water and takes a drink.
-He returns it to the table and looks up at the waitress.
+Drake picks his glass of water up and takes a drink.
+He returns the glass to the table and looks up at the waitress.
 “What disappearances?”

 “Listen, mister.
 My advice to you is to eat and get.
 The longer you stay, the worse it may get.”